Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT age / (age + 1) FROM table
 ```

+## Constant values

+In order to prevent overflow errors, the following restrictions on constant values are in place:

+  - Numeric values are limited to the range `[-10^18, 10^18]`.
+  - Date and datetime years are limited to the range `[1900, 9999]`.
+  - Intervals are limited to `100` years.

 ## Clear expressions

 A clear expression is a simple expression that: